 What you get: Apart from the beers, each month they will also send you a monthly newsletter that explains their month’s picks, brewery information, staff taste notes, upcoming events, and food pairing suggestions.

 Shipping: only available within the U.S. only.
 Orders that are made in Massachusetts or Texas can take an extra week to arrive.

-This is one of the most expansive clubs and can give you tastes from around the world for a price that will fit your budget.
+This is one of the most expansive clubs and can give you tastes from around the world for a pretty decent price.
 Here’s a full list of the clubs they offer: